keyboard_arrow_up

 Alloyed Tungsten

-A general term, referring to those many different varieties of tungsten mixed with any number of different metals.
-(Mostly, these include copper and iron.)
-Most often, tungsten suppliers offer tungsten alloys, such as copper tungsten, and tungsten carbide for industrial and commercial applications.
+This general category includes many tungsten alloys mixed with various metals, commonly copper or iron.
+Most suppliers offer tungsten alloys such as copper tungsten and tungsten carbide for industrial or commercial use.

 Heavy-metal Tungsten Alloys